Your Shopify store might be your pride and joy, but how much traffic does it really get and how to increase organic traffic from Google Search?

 If customers can’t find you when they’re ready to buy, then you are missing out on opportunities to drive traffic and sales through your site.
 And so you need a Contact Us page that gives customers instant access to someone who can help them out.
 Work on keywords, length of titles, and accessibility of the information presented there.

-Remember that SEO means search engine optimization, not search engine enhancement.
+Remember that Shopify SEO means search engine optimization for Shopify stores, not search engine enhancement.
 It isn't about building links or earning rankings.
 It's about helping users reach your website and making sure they don't bounce back off because they don’t get what they expected.

 Think about Pages for Specific Cities or States